-Budget 2017: Chancellor confirms electric vehicle funding, fails to answer key questions
+Budget 2017: Chancellor confirms electric vehicle funding, announces new recycling targets

 Specifically, Hammond confirmed that £270m will be put towards the first challenges to be addressed through this fund: electric cars, robotics and AI, and drug discovery.
 This will help to keep the UK "at the forefront of disruptive technologies like biotech, robotic systems and driverless cars", Hammond said.

+But the Budget offers little additional information.
+The document does state: "The Government recognises the need to limit costs to businesses and households as the UK decarbonises its energy supplies.

+"The existing Levy Control Framework has helped to control the costs of low carbon subsidies in recent years, and will be replaced by a new set of controls.
+These will be set out later in the year."

-Carbon pricing
+Carbon pricing decision delayed

+In the 2016 Autumn Statement, Hammond confirmed that the Carbon Price Floor - which works in conjunction with the EU ETS scheme to underpin the price of carbon at a level that drives low-carbon investment - will remain frozen at a maximum of £18 per tonne of CO2 until 2020, as originally announced by Hammond's predecessor George Osborne in the 2016 Budget.

-The Budget 2017 document states: "The Government remains committed to carbon pricing to help decarbonise the power sector.
+Today's Budget 2017 document states: "The Government remains committed to carbon pricing to help decarbonise the power sector.
 Currently, UK prices are determined by the EU Emissions Trading System and Carbon Price Support.

 "Starting in 2021-22, the government will target a total carbon price and set the specific tax rate at a later date, giving businesses greater clarity on the total price they will pay.
 Further details on carbon prices for the 2020s will be set out at Autumn Budget 2017."

-The Budget 2017 document states: "Levy Control Framework – The government recognises the need to limit costs to businesses and households as the UK decarbonises its energy supplies.
-The existing Levy Control Framework has helped to control the costs of low carbon subsidies in recent years, and will be replaced by a new set of controls.
-These will be set out later in the year."

-Air quality
+Air quality plan imminent

+Thanks to a successful court battle by ClientEarth, ministers have been forced to come up with a new, more ambitious plan to tackle air quality, which currently causes tens of thousands of early deaths in the UK and as much as £27.5bn in costs every year.

-Air quality – The government is committed to improving air quality, and will consult on a detailed draft plan in the spring which will set out how the UK’s air quality goals will be achieved.
-Alongside this, the government will continue to explore the appropriate tax treatment for diesel vehicles, and will engage with stakeholders ahead of making any tax changes at Autumn Budget 2017.
+"The Government is committed to improving air quality," according to today's Budget 2017 document.
+It states that it will consult on "a detailed draft plan" in the spring which will set out how the UK’s air quality goals will be achieved.

+Alongside this, the Government will continue to explore the appropriate tax treatment for diesel vehicles, and will engage with stakeholders ahead of making any tax changes at Autumn Budget 2017.

-Oil & gas
+Oil & gas support increased

 During his speech, the Chancellor said he has heard calls to provide further support for Britain's oil and gas sector.
 It is “essential” to maximise asset recovery from the North Sea, Hammond said, as he pledged a discussion paper on the topic which will be published “in due course”.

+The Budget document states: "To determine the best approach, the Government will publish a formal discussion paper alongside the Finance Bill on the case for allowing transfers of tax history between buyers and sellers.

+"The Government will also establish a new advisory panel of industry experts to ensure appropriate scrutiny of the options.
+The review will report at Autumn Budget 2017."

-Landfill tax
+Landfill Tax extended

+On landfill tax, the Budget 2017 document states that the value of the Landfill Communities Fund (LCF) for 2017-18 will remain unchanged at £39.3m and the cap on contributions by landfill operators will be increased to 5.3%.

 What wasn't mentioned?